 On the way to stop 4, feel the bark of the first tree you encounter on the left.
 It is 43 feet from the bench.
 Feel the rough bark of this white pine tree.
 Put your arms around the trunk.
 The circumference of this tree is 65 inches.
-Walk another 28 feet past the white pine and feel the bark of the second tree you encounter on the left of the trail.
-Its bark is also fairly rough, but it feels quite different from the pine.
+From the white pine walk 28 feet and feel the bark of the tree on the left.
+Note there is another tree half way between the white pine and this tree.
+Its bark is also fairly rough, but it feels quite different than the pine.
 This tree is an oak.
 Measure the circumference of the trunk with your arms.
 It is 57 inches around.

-Now proceed 100 feet to the end of this trail, where it will form a junction.
+Now proceed 100 feet to the end of this trail, where it will form a T junction.
 There will be barrier straight ahead of you.
 You have now reached the end of Meadow Trail.
 Turn right on to the Turtle Pond Loop Trail.
-Walk 57 feet until you encounter stop 4 next to a bench on the right side of the trail.
+Walk 57 feet until you encounter stop 4 next to a t bench on the right side of the trail.

-Stone Wall and Birch Grove
+Stop 4: Stone Wall and Birch Grove

 Across from the bench is the same historic stone wall we observed in the distance at the prior stop.
 It has likely been here for 150 years or more.
 Feel the rocks, which may feel cool, if they are shaded from the sun, and smooth.
 Notice that the width of this stone wall is a single rock thick, again indicating pasture as the past agricultural land use.
 Many of the rocks in this stone wall are covered with light green lichen which is not very easy to feel because it is so tightly bound to the rock surface.
 There is also some darker green moss that is feels soft and fuzzy.
-Lichens are an example of an interesting type of relationship between organisms called a mutualism.
-In a mutualism, both species benefit.
-In a lichen, a fungus provides a surface on which a blue-green algae can take hold and grow.
+Lichens are a really interesting type of association between organisms called a mutualism in which both species benefit.
+A fungus provides a surface on which a blue-green algae can take hold and grow.
 The algae produces sugars through photosynthesis, which provides the fungus with nutrition.
 There are other types of associations between organisms in which one species benefits while the other is harmed.
 Parasites are an example.
 There are also associations where one species benefits and the other neither benefits nor is harmed.
 Can you think of an example?
 Hint: where do many birds lay their eggs and raise their young?
 If you guessed a bird's nest situated in a tree, you are correct!
 Some birds will nest high in a tree for safety, but the tree is not harmed and does not benefit by the presence of a nest.